Group

 Intertidal Crabs

-Invasive crabs destroy eelgrass habitats and prey on soft shell clams and other small shellfish.
+Certain species of introduced crabs have been destroying eelgrass habitats and preying on soft shell clams and other small shellfish.
 Over the last three decades, some coastal communities have seen explosions of European green and Asian shore crabs.
 Are rising temperatures in the Gulf of Maine causing the changes to intertidal crab populations?
 What will happen to intertidal ecosystems as the temperatures continue to rise?
-To understand these changes and what we can do about them, we need your help.
+To understand these changes and what we can adapt to them, we need your help.
 Join our project by contributing data from an intertidal zone near you.

 Contribute to this project any time of year.
 Data must be collected within one hour of low tide and within a meter of the water line.